iloveicedgreentea/DevOops/readme.md

 # DevOops: Bad Terraform

-Intentionally bad examples of how to not do Terraform, with one good example.
+Good and bad examples of how to Terraform

 ## Principles of good Terraform